-Today marks the official first day of fall and I’m happy to say that the weather is really cooperating today.
-It’s 66 degrees right now, with some light rain and I’ve been dreaming about fall recipes.
+Today marks the official first day of fall, and I’m happy to say that the weather is really cooperating today.
+It’s 66 degrees right now, with some light rain, and I’ve been dreaming about fall recipes.
 My Pumpkin Pinto Bean Taco Skillet comes together quickly and has all the great flavors of tacos, with a hint of fall.
-You can easily customize what kind of veggies and beans used, so the whole family can enjoy.
-This plant based recipe is packed with protein, fiber and veggies.
+You can easily customize the type of veggies and beans used, allowing the whole family to enjoy.
+This plant-based recipe is rich in protein, fiber, and vegetables.

-- Easy to make – This taco skillet recipe basically entails mixing up all the taco inspired ingredients in a big pan and then topping them with some crispy tortilla pieces.
-Most of the meal is assembled together in one pan and the cooking process happens pretty quickly, from start to finish.
+- Easy to make – This taco skillet recipe essentially involves combining all the taco-inspired ingredients in a large pan and then topping them with crispy tortilla pieces.
+Most of the meal is assembled in one pan, and the cooking process occurs quickly, from start to finish.

-- Packed with flavor – This pumpkin taco skillet is packed with warm flavors, including cumin, paprika, cinnamon, green chili and of course, pumpkin.
+- Packed with flavor – This pumpkin taco skillet is filled with warm, aromatic flavors, including cumin, paprika, cinnamon, green chile, and, of course, pumpkin.
 Pumpkin is just as great in savory recipes as it is in sweet recipes.

 Why Your Body Will Thank You

-Pumpkin – Pumpkins are packed with tons of essential vitamins and nutrients, making them a great ingredient to add to your diet.
+Pumpkin – Pumpkins are packed with a wealth of essential vitamins and nutrients, making them a great addition to your diet.
 Whether you are using fresh or canned, your body is sure to enjoy the benefits.
 They’re great for supporting immune health due to their high concentration of both Vitamin A and C. Pumpkin is low in calories and high in fiber, making it ideal for digestion and maintaining a healthy weight.

 Pinto Beans – A high-fiber diet is imperative for good digestive health, and pinto beans contain about 14 grams of fiber per cup of cooked beans.
-Beans have a mixture of soluble and insoluble fiber, which greatly benefits the digestive process.
+Beans have a mixture of soluble and insoluble fiber, which significantly benefits the digestive process.
 Soluble fiber absorbs water in the digestive tract, helping regulate the absorption of nutrients.
-It also binds to the bile in the digestive tract, carrying out toxins that would otherwise recirculate throughout the body.
+It also binds to bile in the digestive tract, removing toxins that would otherwise recirculate throughout the body.
 Insoluble fiber helps bulk up our stool, ensuring that things run smoothly.

 Pumpkin Pinto Bean Taco Skillet Recipe Ingredients